AtliGudm/Music-Theory-Helper/README.md

 - Create additional settings dropdown
 - Have option to see other chords diatonic to the scale, like sus2 and sus4 chords
 - Add button to see the corresponding harmonic and melodic minor chords of a natural minor scale
+- Start work on "The Modulator", a tool to help with modulating between keys/scales
+- Add Redux state management

+Fix:
+- Enharmonic check doesnt cause update/re-render anymore
+- Highlight enharmonic notes if the enharmonic checkbox is checked